pkic/pkimm/categories/infrastructure-management/_index.md

 Infrastructure management related activities should be periodically reviewed, updated and approved.
 The frequency of review should be based on the organizational risks and needs to be protected against current and future trends.

 Periodical review helps to keep the infrastructure management accurate and helps to maintain required skills and knowledge.
-It provides also assurance that the expected controls are active and working as intended.
+It provides assurance that the expected controls are active and working as intended.

 The review can include the following:
 - Changes made to the infrastructure
-- Regular check of firewall rules
+- Regular checks of firewall rules
 - Review of the network topology
 - Review of the network segmentation
-- Regular check of access control lists
+- Regular checks of access control lists
 - Vulnerability reports and timely remediation
 - Review and correlation of logs
 - And other activities related to the infrastructure management